hoche/libjpiedm/README.md

 * The multiengine values are just guesses.

 ## Latest Updates

+November 2025
+* Added ability to jump directly to a specific flight by ID without parsing the entire file.
+* `processFile()` now accepts an optional flight ID parameter.
+* New `detectFlights()` method for lightweight flight enumeration.

 July 2025
 * Figured out a number of the remaining parameters and documented them.